donomii/gitRemind/README.md

 I have a lot of git repositories, and I often work on them when I'm not connected to the internet, e.g. on a plane.
 Then I forget to upload my changes, and end up with merge conflicts or missing work.
 So I wrote gitRemind to check all my repositories and remind me to sync them.

-GitRemind now features an experimental text mode UI, to automate committing and pushing your changes.
+GitRemind now features two experimental user interfaces.
+One text mode, and one graphical.

 # Building